GenieFramework/Genie.jl/docs/src/index.md

 ## The highly productive Julia web framework

-Genie is a full-stack MVC web framework that provides a streamlined and efficient workflow for developing modern web applications.
+Genie is Julia web framework that provides a streamlined and efficient workflow for developing modern web applications.
 It builds on Julia's strengths (high-level, high-performance, dynamic, JIT compiled), exposing a rich API and a powerful toolset for productive web development.

 ### Current status

-Genie is compatible with Julia v1.0 and up.
+Genie is compatible with Julia v1.2 and up.

 ---